awmanoj/awmanoj.github.io/_posts/2016-11-30-performing-concurrency-safe.md

 Hence, we see the issue of correctness is resolved and with this change our program is concurrency safe wrt database update.

+The post is longish - thanks for reading it through.